Chapter 4 Unbroken Stare

 "Are you sure you'll be fine alone?"

-And the second she disappeared into the crowd…
+Finally, she nodded and disappeared into the crowd.

-I waited until she was completely out of sight.
+Irene waited until Skylar was completely out of sight.

 Just like that.

-The exhaustion hit me so hard it almost felt physical.
-My chest ached.
-My head felt heavy.
-Even pretending to be okay for a few minutes had drained whatever strength I had left.
+Even pretending to be okay for a few minutes had drained the little strength she had left.

 "Oh, Irene!"

-The old man behind the stall greeted me warmly the moment I sat down.
+The old man behind the stall greeted her warmly the moment she sat down.

-Like they were afraid I might break apart if they spoke too loudly.
+As if they were afraid she might fall apart if they spoke too loudly.

-“Do you have anything sweet?”
-I asked quietly.
+"Do you have anything sweet?" she asked quietly.

-Worn down by too many nights crying alone.
+Worn down by too many nights of crying alone.

 "Of course."

-The old man immediately handed me a large glass filled with bright red liquid.
+The old man quickly handed her a large glass filled with bright red liquid.

-The sweetness hit the air before I even tasted it.
+Irene could smell the sweetness before she even tasted it.

-I was too lost inside my own head.
+Irene was too lost inside her own mind.

 Eugene's smile.